nunoadrego/nunoadregodotcom/content/posts/how-to-track-costs-in-multi-tenant-kubernetes-clusters.md

 +++
-title = "How To Track Costs In Multi-Tenant Kubernetes Clusters" date = "2021-03-14T17:00:00Z" author = "Nuno Adrego" authorTwitter = "nunoadrego" #do not include @
+title = "How to Track Costs in Multi-Tenant Kubernetes Clusters" date = "2021-03-14T17:00:00Z" author = "Nuno Adrego" authorTwitter = "nunoadrego" #do not include @